gvwilson/thirdbit/_posts/2022/2022-07-09-poynting-collector.md

 </div>

 But nothing's ever done.
-The first reply asked if I'd rotated the starboard beam collimator properly.
+The first reply asked if I'd rotated the beam collimator properly.
 After a bit of experimentation I realized that I wouldn't be able to get the required precision because my diffraction grid is analog rather than digital (see the comment above about Soviet-era industrial supplies).